tsnellgrove/dark_castle3/doc/to_do.md

 - modularize remaining GameState class and declarations (???)

 - TBD: rename active_gs => gs
+- TBD: perhaps Map, Score, and Descript are classes w/ static dicts in mehod / class and actual obj in gs attributes
 - TBD: refactor score
 	- TBD: determine max_score from summ of all possible scores?
 	- TBD: score = class with object being attribute in gs